akamai/esi-test-server-docker/README.md

 ## ESI code examples
 A set of ESI examples can be accessed at `http://localhost:<ETS port>/esi-examples/index.html`.

+## Other ports used by container
+The ETS services run on the following Docker container ports: 81 (sandbox), 82 (ESI playground), 83 (ESI processing for sandbox), with a hostname of `localhost`.

 ## ETS docker test automation examples
 An example of how to use the ETS docker image as part of test automation can be found at <Github URL here>/dockerimage-tests.